 4. MAKE USE OF UNPAID OR REJECTED PROJECTS

 This applies most for new article writers.
-When I started freelance article writing, I had a average bounce rate of about 9%.
+When I started freelance article writing, I had an average bounce rate of about 9%.
 That means for every 100 articles I wrote, 9 of them were not accepted by the client.
 And I never found a place to sell them.
 So what did I do?
 Created a blog and started posting these articles in my own blog.
-The only problem is that my blog contained completely unrelated articles and it was had to rank in search engines.
+The only problem is that my blog contained completely unrelated articles and it was hard to rank in search engines.

 Here is the good part.
 I had 160+ articles about different topics and every time I applied for a writing project, I found something relevant to offer my potential client as a sample.

 While the blog will help you establish credibility and land you more freelance jobs, you could actually monetize and generate some cash.
 The income will entirely depend on the number of visitors and how relevant your blog is.
 For monetization; affiliate products, ad space selling and amazon are my favorite.